 But the road wasn’t exactly as we imagined it, from 7 km it stretched into 10 km.
 We kept on walking in the extreme humidity and midday sun.
 Eventually we just had to give up and in the end we hailed a taxi, which miraculously appeared from nowhere.
 After a short drive we finally reached our destination.

 The view was stunning.
 I couldn’t take my eyes of the shallow blue waters.
 But before hitting the beach, we stopped for some delicious lunch at this lovely bar-restaurant built in the dunes.

-This 500 m beach is covered in diamond – dust like sand, so fine that if you drop a handful, it will blow away before hitting the ground.
-It was absolutely perfect.
+This 500 m sandy beach is absolutely perfect.
 The water was so clear that you could see the beautiful fish without any snorkeling equipment.
 Although now I wish I went snorkeling properly whilst there.